+Ms. Leeanne Kay Bond, Non-Executive Director

+Residence: Brisbane, Queensland, Australia

-Non-Executive Director RESIDENCE Brisbane, Australia EDUCATION AND CERTIFICATION BE (Chem), MBA, FIEAust, RPEQ, FAICD
+Education and certification: BE (Chem), MBA, Honorary FIEAust, FTSE, RPEQ, FAICD

-Board and Committee memberships Chair Member

-Board of Directors - From Oct 2009

-Compensation - From Nov 2010

-Corporate Governance and Nominating - Nov '10 - Jan '16

-Safety, Sustainability, People, and Culture From Oct 2015 -

-Audit Nov '10 - Oct '15 From Oct 2015
+Board and Committee memberships: Chair Member l Board of Directors From Oct 2009 Compensation From Nov 2010 Corporate Governance and Nominating Nov '10 - Jan '16 Safety, Sustainability, People, and Culture From Oct 2015 Audit Nov '10 - Oct '15 From Oct 2015

-Ms. Bond is a professional company director with board roles in the energy, minerals, and engineering services sectors.
+Experience: Ms. Bond is a professional company director with board roles in the energy, minerals, and engineering services sectors.
 She has qualifications in engineering and management, and 30 years' experience across a broad range of industrial sectors including energy, minerals, infrastructure, and water resources.
-From 1996 to 2006, Ms. Bond held a number of management roles with Worley Parsons in Queensland, Australia, including General Manager Hydrocarbons and Development Manager.
+From 1996 to 2006, Ms. Bond held a number of management roles with Worley in Queensland, Australia, including General Manager Hydrocarbons and Development Manager.